 Both the Donald Duck character and the duck shown in AFLAC commercials are of this same breed.

 I have kept multiple different ducks varieties over the years, but Pekins have always remained my favorite.
 They are hardy, consistent quality egg layers even during the winter months and possess consummate barnyard free-ranging smarts.

 While I do not raise ducks for meat, Pekin ducks do produce a moist and tender variety.

 The Pekin duck breed has been domesticated for more than 2,000 years.
 While the exact origin of the breed still often sparks dispute among historians, Pekin ducks were most likely developed in Southeast Asia.

 The breed may have been created in China and then exported to England around 1872.
 Pekin ducks arrived in America a few years later and rapidly became the most sought-after duck breed on the market.

 Pekin Duck Physical Attributes

 Keepers bred the Pekin duck in only one variety – white.
-While the ducklings are yellow – and most likely the type of duckling you have seen on advertisements and story books.
-As the Pekin ducks age the yellow fuzz gives way to creamy white feathers – the orange shanks (legs) remain the same color throughout their lives.
+Simultaneously, the ducklings are yellow – and most likely the type of duckling you have seen on advertisements and storybooks.
+As the Pekin ducks age, the yellow fuzz gives way to creamy white feathers – the orange shanks (legs) remain the same color throughout their lives.

 The bill on a Pekin duck is also a deep shade of yellow.
-Some Pekin ducks (especially females in my personal experience) develop some dark spotting near the tip of the bill after reaching full maturity.
+Some Pekin ducks (especially females in my personal experience) develop some dark spotting near the bill’s tip after reaching full maturity.